bakker4444/DojoAssignments/README.md

 # DojoAssignments
 <br />

-### This repo is for the assignment for Coding Dojo.
+### This repo is for the assignment for Coding Dojo and personal code references.
 ### Folder is organized in chronological order of learning.

 <br />